 If you’re looking for your next challenge in life, then volunteer work abroad for grown ups is a great place to start, and often not as daunting as you might first expect!
-IVHQ has thousands of volunteers aged over 30 join our programs each year, all with their own unique skills and knowledge.
-Made up of Grown-up Gappers, Career Breakers and Retired volunteers.
-So instead of asking yourself, am I too old to volunteer?
-Ask yourself which destination you’d like to volunteer in most!
-Here you will find a helpful guide that answers the top questions we get from grown up volunteers.
+IVHQ has thousands of travelers that volunteer abroad over 40, 50 and 60 years old every year, all with their own unique skills and knowledge.
+They can be grown-up gappers, career breakers, over 50s or retired volunteers.

-Whether you’re over 30, over 40 or over 50 there are many ways a gap year for grown ups can provide an enriching experience no matter your age!
-At IVHQ we find older volunteers have a wealth of experience and knowledge to offer, and often a perspective college students haven’t yet experienced.
-If you’re taking a career break or retiree trip, volunteering abroad can act as professional and personal development, as well as broadening your cultural understanding.
+There are many ways a gap year for adults can provide an enriching experience no matter your age!
+At IVHQ, we find older volunteers have a wealth of experience and knowledge to offer, and a perspective that college students often don’t have.
+If you’re taking a career break or a retirement trip, volunteering abroad can act as professional and personal development, as well as broadening your cultural understanding.

 You may not be able to change the world, but you will be able to fill a child’s heart, and your heart will never be the same.
 You will grow in ways you didn’t think were possible.
-If possible, come for at least 3 weeks.
+If possible, come for at least three weeks.
 At the end of two weeks, we were just getting the hang of things and just getting to know the children and then had to leave.
 Spend as much time as you can.
-IVHQ is an incredible organization and will treat you wonderfully..
-Kathi Cooley, American, 55, volunteered in Tanzania for 2 weeks
+IVHQ is an incredible organization and will treat you wonderfully.
+Kathi Cooley, American, 55, volunteered in Tanzania for two weeks

 What are the requirements for volunteering with IVHQ?

-IVHQ offers volunteer programs in over 35 destinations, across 250 projects for individuals and groups who have the skills and desire to help foreign communities in need.
-Before volunteers can take part in a program they must meet a few basic requirements:
+IVHQ offers volunteer programs in more than 50 destinations, across 300+ projects for individuals and groups who have the skills and desire to help foreign communities in need.
+Before volunteers can take part in a program, you have to meet a few basic requirements:

 - Secure adequate travel insurance

-Once these requirements have been meet, your skills and experience are the most important factor in being accepted on the program, which will be further detailed in your planning stages.
+Once these requirements have been met, your skills and experience are the most important factor in being accepted on your desired program, which will be further detailed in your planning stages.

 How do I find the right program/project for me?

 An important consideration is whether you have any specific skills that you can contribute.
-Some volunteer projects are skills-based while others don’t require any specialized skills or previous experience.
-Let your personal situation, your career or life experience and skill-set influence your decision.
+Some volunteer projects are skills-based, while others don’t require any previous experience.
+Let your personal situation, your career or life experience influence your decision.
 Matching your skills with a certain project type will dictate where you can volunteer, as each destination offers a unique set of projects.
-You will quickly find that some destinations jump out at you more than others.
-Therefore our recommendation is to research the countries you’d like to visit and ask yourself questions such as: Do I want to know more about the country’s culture?
-Can I see myself immersed in their way of life?
-Are there nearby touristic sights that I want to explore?

 IVHQ offers projects in Childcare, Teaching, Sports, Art and Music, Medical and Health, Wildlife and Animal Care, Environment and Conservation, Construction and Renovation, NGO support, Community Development, Elderly Care and Special Needs Care.